mongodb/leafygreen-ui/README.md

 yarn ts
 ```

 2. Create a new branch, and make sure to push it.
-This is where package version updates.
+This is where package version updates will be pushed from.

 3. Generate a changeset for each package.